project-talan/tln-pm/README.md

   ```
   tpm config --project --team --timeline --tasks
   ```
-* Update **.tpm.yml** with your project's details, including team structure, fte, timeline, and tasks.
+* Update **.tpm.conf** with your project's details, including team structure, fte, timeline, and tasks.
 Ensure that the emails used for **tpm** configuration match toyr dev team emails.

   ```yml
   project: